neuromorphs/l2race/README.md

 WARNING:__main__:Gooey GUI not available, using command line arguments.
 You can try to install with "pip install Gooey"
 ```

-Don't worry about missing Gooey; install it if you want to have a GUI pop up to launch the  server.

 ### Server options